cloudfoundry-incubator/quarks-operator/docs/controllers/README.md

+# Kubernetes Controllers

-This folder contains design documents for future controllers.
+This folder contains design documents for the Kubernetes controllers that make up the cf-operator.